zsoltfrks/user-control-panel/README.md

-# UCP - Serious Game Server Dashboard
+# UCP - Dashboard

-A comprehensive User Control Panel (UCP) for managing serious game servers with role-based access control.
+A comprehensive User Control Panel (UCP) for managing a game server with role-based access control.

 ## 📚 Documentation